OpenStuder/OpenStuder.github.io/websocket.md

     </div>
 </div>

-<h2>EBNF Grammar</h2>
+## EBNF Grammar

-The grammar of the different messages can be download from here: <a href="bnf/websocket-api-grammar.bnf">websocket-api-grammar.bnf</a>.
+The grammar of the different messages can be downloaded from here: <a href="bnf/websocket-api-grammar.bnf">websocket-api-grammar.bnf</a>.

 <div style="height:60vh"></div>